ronan-gloo/codeigniter-highcharts-library/README.md

 Note: This library is still in early development stage.
 Any bug report and/or ideas/improvements are welcome.

-Complete documentation will be available soon…
+Complete documentation will be available soon.

 Features:
-- generate charts from Active Record result
+* generate charts from Active Record result
-- use template(s) from config file(s)
+* use template(s) from config file(s)
-- share global options for your charts
+* share global options for your charts
-- generate multiples charts in one shoot
+* generate multiples charts in one shoot
-- output embedable js/html, json string or array
+* output embedable js/html, json string or array

 **Highcharts - Interactive JavaScript charts for your web pages:**